 As you exit turn left and head down to a set of traffic lights, cross here and then turn left.
 Across the road you will find the imposing building of the

 As you come out of the pub turn right and head up Westgate Road.
 Turn right by St Johns church on the corner and carry on up the street.
-On your way you will see Yates's
+On your way you will see The Slug and Lettuce Central

 on the right.

-This pub also has low priced beers and a range of reasonably priced meals.
+This pub also has a varied range of beers and a range of reasonably priced meals on offer.

 After leaving, continue up Grainger Street till you come to the crossroads.
 Turn right and you should see City Vaults